 - (i) Fraud: the law in Hong Kong will never support fraud.
 Even if there is no specific reference to it in policy wording, it always constitutes legal grounds for denying policy liability. - (ii) Public policy: sometimes, the courts would not allow something to be done, because that is contrary to public policy.
-As far as insurance is concerned, it means that there may be occasions where society (through the decisions of judges) in effect says that the insurance contract or some of its provisions should not be enforceable, disregarding any mutual intention of the contracting parties.
+As far as insurance is concerned, it means that there may be occasions where society

+(through the decisions of judges) in effect says that a particular insurance contract or some of its provisions should not be enforceable, leaving aside any mutual intention of the contracting parties.

 An example may illustrate the point.
 A public liability (PL) insurance claim was invalidated when the insured shot his wife's lover, even though the gun allegedly went off by accident during a struggle between the two men.
-The judge said that the husband's behaviour in even having a loaded weapon was unjustifiable.
+The judge said that the husband's behaviour in even holding a loaded weapon was improper.
 The husband was liable, but his PL insurer was not liable to him.
 Making a liability insurer pay in such circumstances will be against public policy.
 This concept may also be exemplified by an insurance for the benefit of an enemy alien in time of war, which may be held to be void as being contrary to public policy.

-(iii) Special situations: sometimes local conditions are in turmoil because of social unrest.
-In those circumstances, insurers may agree on a temporary or permanent market exclusion.
-Examples worldwide would include the civil unrest in Somalia, Kenya, Pakistan and Burma, and the terrorist attacks in Baghdad, Pakistan and Thailand.
-We hope Hong Kong will be spared such happenings, but human nature is universally volatile.
+(iii) Special situations: sometimes local conditions are in turmoil because of social unrest, the outbreak of an epidemic, etc. In those circumstances, insurers may agree on a temporary or permanent market exclusion.

-2.4 RENEWALS AND CANCELLATION
+2.4 RENEWALS AND CANCELLATIONS